0x-Professor/ADK-Practice/Agentic-Tools/e-commerce/README.md

 Notes
 - Products are expected in a fenced JSON block the model returns; the frontend parses and renders them.
-- For a unified root UI, see repository main.py.
-If not loading, run this module directly.
+- For a unified root UI, use the repository main.py or run this module directly.